- Home

 The benefits of industry validation

-There are several advantages to using industry representatives, especially those involved in the development of your training assessment systems and other moderation activities.
+There are several advantages to using industry representatives, especially those involved in the development of your training assessment systems and validation activities.

 Industry representatives are able to provide relevant commentary on: